iwillspeak/IronRure/examples/grep/README.md

     $ dotnet new console

-If all goes well you should have a folder structure something like this:
+Once `dotnet` completes you should have a folder structure something like this:

 ```
 .